juicedata/juicefs-csi-driver/README.md

 ### Features

-* **Static provisioning** - JuiceFS file system needs to be created manually first, then it could be mounted inside container as a persistent volume (PV) using the driver.
+* **Static provisioning** - JuiceFS file system needs to be created manually first, then it could be mounted inside container as a PersistentVolume (PV) using the driver.
-* **Mount options** - CSI volume attributes can be specified in the persistence volume (PV) to define how the volume should be mounted.
+* **Mount options** - CSI volume attributes can be specified in the PersistentVolume (PV) to define how the volume should be mounted.
 * **Read write many** - Support `ReadWriteMany` access mode
-* **Sub path** - provision persist volume with subpath in JuiceFS file system
+* **Sub path** - provision PersistentVolume with subpath in JuiceFS file system
-* **Mount resources** - CSI volume attributes can be specified in the persistence volume (PV) to define cpu/memory limits/requests of mount pod.
+* **Mount resources** - CSI volume attributes can be specified in the PersistentVolume (PV) to define cpu/memory limits/requests of mount pod.
 * **Dynamic provisioning** - allows storage volumes to be created on-demand

 ### Validation